Impact of COVID-19

 In order to inform its own planning efforts, Elections Canada monitors media coverage and publicly available social media content related to national and international electoral issues in the context of COVID-19.

-Regarding the preferred voting method of Canadians in a pandemic context, as of mid-August 2020, results indicate that the majority of individuals would vote in person, either at a polling station (29.4%) or at an advance polling station (28.6%), while a substantial share of individuals (21.8%) indicate that they would prefer to vote by mail.
-The full results of this research will be available soon.
-The previous research results and additional information are available here:
+Regarding the preferred voting method of Canadians in a pandemic context, as of late September 2020, results indicate that the majority of electors would vote in person, either at a polling station (30.4%) or at an advance polling station (29.2%), while a substantial share (23.4%) would prefer to vote by mail.
+Research results commissioned by Elections Canada and additional information are available here:

 - COVID-19: Views and behaviours of Canadians during the pandemic